CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

   An operation can be compiled and run in the same way.

   Although we compile and run here in one step, the process can be broken up into its component parts.
 The `Slang` interface exposes a method to compile a flow or operation without running it.
-That method return a `CompliationArtifact` which can then be run with a call to the `run` method.
+That method returns a `CompliationArtifact` which can then be run with a call to the `run` method.

-  A `CompilationArtifact` is composed of a **score** [`ExecutionPlan`](#/docs#executionplan), a map of dependency names to their `ExecutionPlan`s and a list of Slang `Input`s.
+  A `CompilationArtifact` is composed of a **score** `ExecutionPlan`, a map of dependency names to their `ExecutionPlan`s and a list of Slang `Input`s.

   A Slang `Input` contains its name, expression and the state of all its input properties (e. g. required).